Five Good, Cheap BMX Bikes for Under $200, Reviewed

 Riding a BMX bike is an absolute blast.
 It's hard to describe how fun it is until you try it.
-Fortunately, it's a sport that's pretty inexpensive to get into.
-As with most things you get what you pay for, but there are some surprisingly great, cheap BMX bikes under $200 out there.
+And fortunately, it's a sport that's pretty inexpensive to get into.
+As with most things you get what you pay for, but there are some surprisingly great, cheap BMX bikes for less than $200 out there.
 You might be shocked at how little one has to pay for a decent ride.

 Whether you're an adult looking for a bike to do tricks on, or a younger person looking for an all-around ride, BMX bikes are a legitimate phenomenon, and they're growing more popular by the day.
-Finding a cheaper BMX bike below $200 isn't difficult anymore, though you'll probably need to source it online.
+Finding a cheaper BMX bike below $200 isn't difficult anymore, though to achieve that price point you'll probably need to source it online.

 This piece is intended for anyone who is just getting into riding BMX bikes and wants to find a good, fun to ride, well-built and reliable BMX ride for less than $200.